Async10/nvim-keepcase/README.md

   <img src="./keepcase.gif">
 </div>

+## Features

-The plugin provides the user command `:Replace` which acts as a drop-in replacement for the builtin `:substitute`.
+The plugin provides the user command `:Replace` which acts as a drop-in replacement for the builtin `:substitute` command.

 ## Usage